smoeding/puppet-sendmail/README.md

 ##### `smart_host`

-Servers that are behind a firewall may not be able to deliver mail directly to the outside world.
-In this case the host may need to forward the mail to the gateway machine defined by this parameter.
+Servers behind a firewall may not be able to deliver mail directly to the outside world.
+In this case the host may need to forward the mail to a gateway machine defined by this parameter.
 All nonlocal mail is forwarded to this gateway.
 Default value: `undef`

 ##### `log_level`